ResearchSpace-ELN/rspace-web/DevDocs/DeveloperNotes/CreatingNewIntegration.md

 newplugin.api.key=your-api-key-here
 ```

 Always add the property to the `defaultDeployment.properties` file at a minimum.
 See the [Property files docs](/DevDocs/DeveloperNotes/PropertyFiles.md) for more info.

-#### 2) Sysadmin toggle

-System administrators need the ability to enable or disable the integration at the deployment level.
-This is managed through system properties stored in the database.

-The system property name follows the convention `{integrationName}.available`, where `{integrationName}` is the uppercase constant defined in `IntegrationsHandler`.

-Steps to add:

-1. Define the constant in `IntegrationsHandler.java` following the convention.
-2. Add a database migration (Liquibase changeset) to create the system property entry.
-Use an existing SystemProperty changeset as a template.
-Add a new entry named `new_plugin.available` of type BOOLEAN with default `false` in the appropriate changelog under `src/main/resources/sqlUpdates`.

-#### 3) User toggle

-Once an integration is available (sysadmin toggle is on), individual users can enable or disable it via the Apps page for their own use.

-Some integrations require additional configuration (for example, user API keys or tokens).

-• App only needs to be enabled/disabled

-Some integrations are simply toggled on or off per user.
-These integrations use the `Preference` enum, which should be updated in the `rspace-core-model` project.
-Add the new `Preference` to the `booleanIntegrationPrefs` `EnumSet` in `IntegrationsHandlerImpl`.

-• App requires individual configuration

-Most integrations use `UserAppConfig` to store information specific to the user for that integration.
-If that is the case, add your integration to the list in `IntegrationsHandlerImpl.isAppConfigIntegration()`.

-For integrations with configuration options that apply to all users, add an entry to `isSingleOptionSetAppConfigIntegration()`.
+Deployment-level options go in `PropertyHolder`/property files; user-level options go via `AppConfigElementDescriptor`.

-#### 4) Authentication
+### 4) Authentication

-• OAuth flow
+#### OAuth flow

 For integrations using OAuth 2.0, implement both of the following: